 3. Manage your Accounts Payable Process

 Establishing and organizing your accounts payable process will be essential to improving your company’s cash flow.
 If your accounting department doesn’t already use software to help manage your accounts, it is a good idea to invest in one.
 Next, you should communicate with your team which invoices are most important so they can be paid first.
 Remember, do not let unpaid invoices slip through the cracks.

 Another tip?
 Try to get to know your vendors and extend payment terms as long as possible.
 Most vendors will ask businesses for net 30, but once you build up a positive relationship, they may be more inclined to offer net 45 or net 60.
 After all, the longer you have to pay, the more time you have to get money in.
 You can use a simple payment agreement template to help you when creating your financial contracts.

 Another way to improve business cash flow is by putting idle cash to work.
 Your idle cash is money that is not earning any income.

-Chances are if you have large balances sitting in a non-interest-bearing accounts you can find a better place for them to live.
+Chances are if you have large balances sitting in non-interest-bearing accounts, you can find a better place for them to live.
 You could consider moving them to an interest-bearing account that may earn .5% or 1% APY.
 Another option is to invest the money in expanding your business, use it to decrease your debts and lower your interest payments, invest in new technology, or prepay some expenses.